On abelian $2$-ramification torsion modules of quadratic fields: Abstract

 \section{Abstract}

 For a number field $F$ and a prime number $p$, the $\BZ_p$-torsion module of the Galois group of the maximal abelian pro-$p$ extension of $F$ unramified outside $p$ over $F$, denoted as $\CT_p(F)$, is an important subject in abelian $p$-ramification theory.
 In this paper we study the group $\CT_2(F)=\CT_2(m)$ of the quadratic field $F=\BQ(\sqrt{ m})$.
 Firstly, assuming $m>0$, we prove an explicit $4$-rank formula for quadratic fields that $\rk_4(\CT_2(-m))=\rk_2(\CT_2(-m))-\rank(R)$ where $R$ is a certain explicitly described R\'edei matrix over $\BF_2$.
-Furthermore, applying this formula and exploring the connection of $\CT_2(-m)$ to the ideal class group of $\BQ(\sqrt{-m})$ and the tame kernel of $\BQ(\sqrt{m})$, we obtain the $4$-rank density of $\CT_2$-groups of imaginary quadratic fields.
-Secondly, for $l$ an odd prime, we obtain results about the $2$-divisibility of orders of $\CT_2(\pm l)$ and $\CT_2(\pm 2l)$, both of which are cyclic $2$-groups.
-In particular we find that $\#\CT_2(l)\equiv 2\# \CT_2(2l)\equiv h_2(-2l)\bmod{16}$ if $l\equiv 7\bmod{8}$ where $h_2(-2l)$ is the $2$-class number of $\BQ(\sqrt{-2l})$.
+Furthermore, using this formula, we obtain the $4$-rank density of $\CT_2$-groups of imaginary quadratic fields.
+Secondly, for $l$ an odd prime, we obtain results about the $2$-power divisibility of orders of $\CT_2(\pm l)$ and $\CT_2(\pm 2l)$, both of which are cyclic $2$-groups.
+In particular we find that $\#\CT_2(l)\equiv 2\# \CT_2(2l)\equiv h_2(-2l)\pmod{16}$ if $l\equiv 7\pmod{8}$ where $h_2(-2l)$ is the $2$-class number of $\BQ(\sqrt{-2l})$.
 We then obtain density results for $\CT_2(\pm l)$ and $\CT_2(\pm 2l)$ when the orders are small.
 Finally, based on our density results and numerical data, we propose distribution conjectures about $\CT_p(F)$ when $F$ varies over real or imaginary quadratic fields for any prime $p$, and about $\CT_2(\pm l)$ and $\CT_2(\pm 2 l)$ when $l$ varies, in the spirit of Cohen-Lenstra heuristics.
 Our conjecture in the $\CT_2(l)$ case is closely connected to Shanks-Sime-Washington's speculation on the distributions of the zeros of $2$-adic $L$-functions and to the distributions of the fundamental units.